Vietnam.vn - Nền tảng quảng bá Việt Nam

 Advanced technologies such as artificial intelligence, IoT, blockchain and big data analytics are forecast to bring transformative potential to supply chain companies, significantly improving operations by streamlining processes, optimizing resource utilization and enhancing decision-making capabilities.

-Specifically, the study found that artificial intelligence was found to have the highest predictive impact (61%), helping to not only improve the performance of tasks, but also reduce inefficiencies and replace manual work.
+Specifically, the study found that artificial intelligence was found to have the highest predictive impact (61%), helping to improve not only the performance of tasks, but also reduce inefficiencies and replace manual work.
 One of the capabilities of this technology is to increase sales.

 Moreover, artificial intelligence also has the potential to create more jobs, contrary to the common thinking that artificial intelligence is a threat to job loss, not job creation in the digital transformation process.